E(n)-equivariant Graph Neural Cellular Automata: Experiments

 \subsection{Pattern Formation}

 Inspired by prior work on CA morphogenesis \citep{mordvintsev2020growing, mordvintsev2022growing, grattarola2021learning}, we show how \models can be trained to converge to a given fixed target state.
 In our case, the target is a sparse geometric graph $\gG$ that visually defines a recognisable 2D or 3D shape.
-Specifically, the goal is to learn a transition rule $\trule$ that \emph{morphs} randomly initialised coordinates $\overline{\rmX}$ to a given target point cloud $\hat{\rmX}$ by convolving over $\gG$ and assuming a prior 1-to-1 correspondence between nodes in $\overline{\rmX}$ and $\hat{\rmX}$.
+Specifically, the goal is to learn a transition rule $\trule$ that \emph{morphs} randomly initialised coordinates $\smash[t]{\overline{\rmX}}$ to a given target point cloud $\smash[t]{\hat{\rmX}}$ by convolving over $\gG$ and assuming a prior 1-to-1 correspondence between nodes in $\overline{\rmX}$ and $\hat{\rmX}$.

 \paragraph{\En-invariant objective} Contrary to \citet{grattarola2021learning}, we are \emph{not} interested in a specific orientation of $\hat{\rmX}$ and therefore we do \emph{not} optimise the model by minimising the MSE between coordinates reached by the model and target coordinates, i.e. $\lVert \rmX' - \hat{\rmX} \rVert ^ 2$ where $[\rmX', \rmH'] = \trule^t([\overline{\rmX}, \vone])$.
-The former, moreover, would \emph{not} be a suitable objective for our automata since it accounts for specific locations whereas our model only uses relative distances during its computation (cf. Equations \ref{eq:message} and \ref{eq:coord_update}).
+The former, moreover, would \emph{not} be a suitable objective for our automata since it accounts for specific \emph{global} locations which are unknown to our model that only uses relative positions during its computation (cf. Equations \ref{eq:message} and \ref{eq:coord_update}).
 Therefore, for every pair of nodes $(i, j) \in \gV \times \gV$, we minimise the MSE between their distance in the model's final configuration and the target one.
-Formally, we define an \En-invariant objective defined as follows:
+Formally, we define an \En-invariant objective as follows: